mkKreations/AvocadoToast_Sketch/README.md

 # AvocadoToast Sketch

+## Description

+This repo contains the two Sketch projects that were created to produce all assets within the AvocadoToast iOS app.
+One Sketch project is dedicated to creating the assets, whereas the other was used to create the app icon.
+This git repo was managed primarily using [Kactus](https://kactus.io/), a git-GUI, since Sketch projects mainly consist of large image and JSON files.

-Click here to visit the iOS app - [AvocadoToast](https://github.com/mkKreations/AvocadoToast)
+Click here to visit the iOS app - [AvocadoToast](https://github.com/mkKreations/AvocadoToast)!

 ## Screenshots